Submitty/submitty.github.io/_docs/grader/index.md

 ![](/images/TA_overview.png)

-Students who have not yet be assigned a TA grade appear as blue "Grade" buttons.
+Students who have not yet been assigned a TA grade have blue "Grade" buttons under the "TA Grading" column.

 ![](/images/TA_index.png)